Mohamed-awad/My-Todo-List/ReadMe.md

 * you can mark task as active or unactive

 ## Install
+* you need to install python3

-you do not need to install any thing because all requirements installed in env package
+* you need to install pip package

 ## Run the project